grpc-ecosystem/grpc-gateway/README.md

 combat-proven by Google.
 However, you might still want to provide a traditional RESTful JSON API as well.
-Reasons can range from maintaining backwards-compatibility, supporting languages or clients not well supported by gRPC to simply maintaining the aesthetics and tooling involved with a RESTful JSON architecture.
+Reasons can range from maintaining backwards-compatibility, supporting languages or clients not well supported by gRPC, to simply maintaining the aesthetics and tooling involved with a RESTful JSON architecture.

 This project aims to provide that HTTP+JSON interface to your gRPC service.